New regionally hosted sessions for 2018

 National Fire Chiefs Council in collaboration with Shared Service Architecture and Canterbury Christ Church University

 These sessions are open to all emergency services, health services, local authorities and other public sector organisations involved in collaborative working and shared services.
+To book a place on this programme, please fill out the booking form here.

 The three seminars for this programme are: